Our staff members are required to read this policy and understand their responsibilities when dealing with personal information.

 Personal information may be collected by us:

-- when we are contacted about our products or services, in person or over the telephone or internet;
+- when we are contacted about our products or services, in person, over the telephone, internet or other communication medium;

 - when we respond to an inquiry, where we consider personal details are required or appropriate to fulfil the query.